-A deployment diagram shows the configuration of run-time processing nodes and the components that live on address the static deployment view of an architecture.
+A deployment liep of cramens hows the configuration of run-time processing nodes and the components that live on address the static deployment view of an architecture.
 They are related to component diagrams in that a node typically encloses one or more components the configuration of run-time processing nodes and the components that live on address the static deployment view of an architecture.
 They are related to component diagrams in that a node typically encloses one or more components.